codefoster/iot-workshop/instructions.md

 This sounds complicated, but far from it.
 Visual Studio Code is inherently capable of doing this.

-@@ test to see if the following is actually necessary
+> Note to self: test to see if the following is actually necessary

 First, you need to install the `typescript` npm package.
 At your command prompt type `npm install -g typescript`.
 That installs the TypeScript tooling (compiler and more) globally, so you can do things like type `tsc` anywhere and turn `.ts` files into `.js` files.